AEADataEditor/aea-de-guidance/protocol-3rd-party-replication.md

 - Write a [report](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md)
 - Send the report to the AEA Data Editor
 - Report any interactions with the author in the course of conducting the reproducibility exercise (help, assistance, clarifications)

+## Template email
+> Dear [REPLICATOR],
+>
+> please prepare a reproducibility report (see below) for the following manuscript, code, and data:
+>
+> Manuscript: Attached.
+>
+> README: Attached.
+>
+> Code and data: [CODELOCATION]
+>
+> Instructions on how to [access pre-publication openICPSR deposits](https://github.com/labordynamicsinstitute/replicability-training/blob/master/openICPSR_training.md) are available.
+>
+> Please file your report via reply-all to this email, within the next 10 days.
+>
+> Thank you very much in advance.